jeffspiinthesky/Uk-Bird-Classifier/readme.md

 # UK bird classifier
+# NOTE THIS IS A FORK OF THE ORIGINAL REPO CREATED BY SECRETBATCAVE.
+ALL CREDIT TO HIM FOR CREATING THIS CODE IN THE FIRST PLACE
+## Jeffs PI In The Sky updates
+* Get it to work in Python 3
+* Dockerise it

+# Purpose

 This is a pre-trained inception v3 tensorflow model that should be able to correctly classify common UK birds.